 Throughout the planning process, know that it's never too late to change your mind about donating an organ.
-Talk with your IDA and others you trust to be sure you're making the right decision for you.
 Your long-term health is just as important as that of the person who will receive your donation.

 What are the facts about living organ donation?